 Exercise and Parkinson's Disease, Part 1: Why Exercise May Help

 Why would exercise hold particular benefits for people with Parkinson's disease?
 Giselle Petzinger, PhD, of the University of Southern California discusses some of the cellular mechanisms believed to be affected by exercise and how they may affect Parkinson's symptoms.

 Exercise and Parkinson's Disease, Part 2: What Forms of Exercise Help Most?

 In addition to its universal health benefits, exercise is believed to hold particular advantages for people with Parkinson's disease, many of whom report that regular exercise helps them manage symptoms and live better with PD.
 Lisa Shulman, MD, of the University of Maryland discusses her MJFF-funded research on the type, intensity and duration of exercise that may be optimal for Parkinson's patients.

 Exercise and Parkinson's Disease, Part 3: The Exercise Helpline

 People with Parkinson's disease are hungry for reliable information on how exercise and physical therapy may help them, and how to work activity into their weekly routine.
 Dr. Terry Ellis of Boston University set up the Parkinson's Exercise Helpline (888-606-1688) to provide education on the connection between Parkinson's and exercise, and connect patients with local experts who can help them get started.

 Thank You To Our Sponsors

-Thank you to our Parkinson's Disease Education Consortium members and The Albert B. Glickman Parkinson's Disease Education Program.
+Podcasts are generously supported by the†Parkinson's Disease Education Consortium, in conjunction with The Albert B. Glickman Parkinsonís Disease Education Program at The Michael J. Fox Foundation.
 While our generous sponsors make our educational offerings possible, their support does not influence MJFF's content, perspective or panelist selection.